-Hiring interns is a great milestone for a young company and the use of interns is on the rise.
-What is also on the rise, however, is the number of small businesses and startups getting audited for misclassifying interns as independent contractors or unpaid interns when they should have been classified as paid employees.
+Hiring interns for your small business is a great milestone for a young company.
+Hiring startup interns are on the rise.
+However, the number of small businesses and startups getting audited for misclassifying interns is also on the rise.
+Businesses are misclassifying interns as independent contractors or unpaid interns when they should be classified as paid employees.

-It doesn’t take a brain surgeon to figure out that businesses want to classify interns as independent contractors and unpaid employees because it is cheaper and easier than hiring full blown employees.
-Hiring employees is expensive and time consuming.
+It doesn’t take a brain surgeon to figure out why businesses want to classify interns as independent contractors and unpaid employees.
+It is cheaper, easier, and less time-consuming than hiring full-blown employees

 What are your options?

-A number of companies hire interns as independent contractors because they can avoid the hassles that accompany employees (witholdings, employment taxes, etc.).
-The major problem with this is that most intern relationships look nothing like an independent contracting relationship.
+Many companies are employing interns as independent contractors because it allows them to avoid employee hassles, such as withholdings and employment taxes.
+The major problem with this is that most intern relationships look nothing like an independent contractor relationship.

-As we have explained before, in our Guide to Independent Contractors, the classic independent contractor is the HR or SEO consultant.
-They are their own legal entity, provide their own tools (computer, transportation, etc.), set their own hours and have multiple clients.
-They are independent contractors despite being on your company’s premises for an extended period of time.
+As we have explained before, in our Guide to Independent Contractors, the classic independent contractor is an HR or SEO consultant.
+They are a legal entity, with their own tools (computer, transportation, etc.), hours, and clients.
+They are independent contractors despite being on your company’s premises for an extended amount of time.

-Interns are not typically their own legal entity and are not working for multiple employers, yet are most likely working on your company’s premises.
+Interns are not typically legal entities, nor do they work for multiple employers.
+Yet, they will most likely work on your company’s premises.
 Most interns would fail the independent contractor test.

-Unpaid interns are legal, but they come with many strings attached to them.
-The relationship must be more akin to a training program vs. an employment situation.
+Unpaid interns are legal, but they come with many strings attached.
+The relationship is more akin to a training program vs. an employment situation.
 An intern can be unpaid (or paid below minimum wage) under Federal law if:

 - The training is similar to that which would be given in a vocational school;